- Is It A Good Idea To Dye Horse Hair?

 The trimming process involves cutting the unwanted length of hair to do the dying process in a better way.

 Extra-length and unwanted hairs consume more color mixture and do not look neat.

-Start cutting the hair gradually till the desired length is gained but avoid cutting too much length at once.
+You can start cutting the hair gradually till you achieved the desired length but avoid cutting too much length at once.

-Before turning it on, make sure that the blades are properly oiled and in a working position.
+Before you turn it on, make sure that you properly oiled the blades and are in a working position.

 Recommended Product For Clipping Method: Wahl Professional Animal Stainless Steel Detachable-style Clippers

 Step Three: Apply The Dye Color You Want:

 Before applying the color dye, it should be ensured that the horse’s body is completely clean and dry and that there is no trimmed hair attached.